Skip to main content

 The cerebellum is not primarily involved in language processing.

-• Which of the following is a similarity between Wernicke's area and Broca's area?
+• What is a similarity between Wernicke's area and Broca's area?

 Both Wernicke's area and Broca's area are involved in language processing.